judyhuang8/collage/README.md

+# Collage
-# A little About Me for IBM Summer 2020 Internship
+A little About Me for IBM Summer 2020 Internship